Enemy (Imagine Dragons and JID song): Content

 In a press release, the band's vocalist Dan Reynolds explained: "'Enemy' is about reconciling internal conflict in a world where it feels impossible to trust even yourself.
 In Arcane, two sisters' lives take them on different paths and leads to a division that threatens to tear an entire city apart.
 Like the series, the song is meant to be both personal and a critique of a society that seems intent on creating division."

 Music video

-An accompanying animated video was released on October 28, 2021, and produced by Riot Games and Fortiche Production.
+An accompanying animated video was released alongside the song, and produced by Riot Games and Fortiche Production.
 It features the League of Legends character Jinx in a story about "the parts of her childhood that led her to a life of crime" and several scenes of "the falling out between Jinx and her sister Vi".